 - If you have clear career goals please tell us what type of work you see yourself engaged in after earning the MSW

-Applicants who wish to apply credits completed within another MSW program must petition BUSSW during the application process.
-All petitions to transfer credits must be received by the application deadline.
+Applicants who wish to apply credits completed within another MSW program OR another non-social work graduate program must first apply to the program and get accepted before sending any transfer materials.
 Make sure to review the requirements on our website!
 In order to receive transfer credits for any course, a student must:

 - Have received a grade of B or better in the course